ZhongShusheng/aivreg_stata_package/README.md

  - **cluster** cluster variables for standard errors
  - **savefirst** when set to savefirst, the first stage regression is reported; this is also saved in eststo as \_ivreg2\_`h'
  - **firststo** stores the name of the first stage estimates; automatically reports first stage
+ - **displayaiv** displays the coefficient on the predicted value of the anti-instrumental variable; unavailable when using Anderson-Rubin confidence intervals

 ## Return List
  - **Partial F** Partial F-Stat at the first stage comparing with and without the depvar as a control.
  - **Coef.** Coefficient for the amenity "var"